DiamondChicken0/Game-Mod-Q4/theflu/README.txt

 		To cast a spell you will need to input a button combo

-		jjk - Will teleport you to a point.
-Costs 20 Mana kkj - Will make you invisible (Make the player entity invisible via idEntity hidden flag).
-Costs 10 Mana/s jkj - Makes all enemies within a small distance die.
-Costs 50 Mana kjk - Recover 75 HP.
-Costs 90 Mana and mana wont auto-regen until you get hurt again. jkk - Makes the nearest enemy hostile to another enemy
+		✔jjk - Will teleport you to a point.
+Costs 20 Mana ✔kkj - Will make you invisible for 10 seconds costs 40 Mana ✔jkj - Makes stroggs within a small distance die.
+Costs 50 Mana ✔kjk - Recover 75 HP.
+Costs 90 Mana and mana wont auto-regen until you get hurt again. jkk - Makes the nearest strogg hostile to another enemy.
+Costs 30 Mana.

 ✖	5 Dishonored Items (Items that exist in the map world)